Importance of GRE Sample Questions

 4. Multiple choice questions – Select one or more answer choices: This question type is of multiple choice type that require you to pick one or more than one answer choices.
 The bad news is, sometimes you may not be specified how many right answers are available and how many choices you are required to pick.

-Data Interpretation: This type of GRE sample question may appear in one or more of the above four question types.
+Data Interpretation: This type of sample question of the test may appear in one or more of the above four question types.
 This type consist of some data in the form of graphs, charts, tables and diagrams.
 You are required to interpret this data and answer the questions based on it.

 Analytical Writing Section